peteroupc/peteroupc.github.io/exporand.md

 This algorithm appears here in the appendix rather than in the main text, because:

 - Certain operations it uses can introduce numerical errors unless care is taken.
 These operations can include calculating upper and lower bounds of transcendental functions which, while it's possible to achieve in rational arithmetic (Daumas et al., 2007)[^31], is less elegant than, say, the normal distribution sampler by Karney (2016)[^1], which doesn't require calculating logarithms or other transcendental functions.
-- This article is focused on algorithms that don't rely on calculations of irrational numbers.
+- This article is devoted to algorithms that don't rely on calculations of irrational numbers.

 > **Note:** The ratio-of-uniforms shape is convex if and only if &minus;1/sqrt(_PDF_(_x_)) is a concave function (loosely speaking, its "slope" never increases) (Leydold 2000)[^61].
 >